katemcg93/PANDS_Project_2021/README.md

         plt.savefig("{}".format(s))
         plt.close()
   ````
-The function takes three arguments, x is the data to plot, t is the title and s is the name under which the png image of the plot should be saved. <b>
+The function takes three arguments: x is the data to plot, t is the title and s is the name under which the png image of the plot should be saved. <b>

+ ### Pair Plots and Scatter Plots

+ In addition to the heat maps, the programme generates scatter and pair plots to illustrate the relationship between the pairs of variables.

+ Scatter plots

+ ## Output

  The output of the four resulting correlation maps is given below:
   <p>